 As from 1 January 2025, all Dutch and non-Dutch partnerships are, as a main rule, classified as transparent for Dutch tax purposes, except when a partnership should be considered an FGR.
 At the same time, an amended FGR definition was introduced.

 These changes bring investment funds that are structured as a Dutch or non-Dutch limited partnership (or other type of partnership entity) in scope of a possible (often unintended) (re)classification into a non-transparent vehicle for Dutch tax purposes.
-In the below, we will summarize the current state of play in this regard focussing on the impact on Dutch and non-Dutch limited partnerships.
+In the below, we will summarise the current state of play in this regard focussing on the impact on Dutch and non-Dutch limited partnerships.

 FGR definition